xarblu/portcache/README.md

 # PORTage CACHE

-Cache server for portage distfiles - for those who maintain multiple Gentoo machines or just want this "because it's cool" ^^
+Cache server for portage distfiles - for those who maintain multiple Gentoo machines or just want this "[because it's cool](https://youtu.be/NB8vk8Zrwak)"

 **THIS IS VERY MUCH STILL A WORK IN PROGRESS**